Murder of Porlajee Rakchongcharoen: Investigation and legal proceedings

 Shortly after Billy's disappearance, his wife, Pinnapha Phrueksapan, requested that the court hold an emergency trial under Article 90 of the Criminal Procedure Code to investigate his alleged unlawful detention.
 The Court of First Instance ruled that evidence of the unlawful detention of Billy was insufficient.
 Royal Thai Police Region 7 investigators filed charges in early–2015 under Article 157 of the Criminal Code, "malfeasance in office", against Chaiwat and four other park officers for the alleged unlawful detention of Billy.

 After two years, the investigation of Billy's disappearance had made no progress.
 Thailand has no forced disappearance laws, so Karen villagers filed a lawsuit against the alleged perpetrators for unlawfully detaining the activist.
-On 17 April 2016, at Kaeng Krachan District Police Station, Phetchaburi Province, villagers from the Karen Network for Culture and Environment filed a complaint against Chaiwat Limlikitaksorn, former Superintendent of Kaeng Krachan National Park.
+On 17 April 2016, at Kaeng Krachan District Police Station, Phetchaburi Province, villagers from the Karen Network for Culture and Environment filed a complaint against Chaiwat Limlikit-aksorn, former Superintendent of Kaeng Krachan National Park.
 He and his four colleagues were alleged to have been involved in the disappearance of Porlajee.
 The case is under investigation by several agencies, but no progress has been made on the case.

 In June 2018 the Supreme Administrative Court reaffirmed that ethnic Karen villagers cannot return to their homes in Kaeng Krachan National Park.
 Their houses were burned down by park officials in 2011.
 The court noted that villagers did not have ownership documents for the land they were evicted from making them ineligible to claim ownership or return to live there.
 The villagers argued that their families had lived in the park for over a century, long before the forest was made a national park in 1979.
 The court did find former park chief Chaiwat Limlikit-aksorn guilty of malfeasance for torching over 100 Karen houses.
 He was ordered to pay damages of 50,000 baht on average to each of the six plaintiffs within 30 days of the ruling.